lfy79001/S3Eval/README.md

-# SQLEval: A diagnositic benchmark for Large Language Model
+# S3Eval: A Synthetic, Scalable and Systematic Suite for Evaluating Language Models

 <插入LOGO>